oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 (The above is example output, your files will be based on the IP you provided)

-  6. Now we will create a tls secret in Kubernetes using this certificate, note that this is in the `monitoring` namespace as that's where Prometheus will be installed.
-Of course please replace all of the `<External IP>` occurrences with the IP of the ingress load balancer
+  6. Now we will create a tls secret in Kubernetes using this certificate, note that this is in the `monitoring` namespace as that's where Prometheus will be installed..

-  - `kubectl create secret tls tls-prometheus --key tls-prometheus-<External IP>.key --cert tls-prometheus-<External IP>.crt -n monitoring`
+  - `kubectl create secret tls tls-prometheus --key tls-prometheus-$EXTERNAL_IP.key --cert tls-prometheus-$EXTERNAL_IP.crt -n monitoring`

   ```
   secret/tls-prometheus created